What's New on Governors Island for Kids: 30 New Acres of Park, Open 7 Days a Week & Other Exciting Changes

 There are lush lawns and beautiful trees everywhere you look.
 However, if you really want to get your nature fix, GrowNYC is operating an urban farm with hands-on programming on weekends, and the folks at Earth Matter are hosting composting workshops, and showing off their chickens, rabbits, worms and bees.

 The isle features multiple miles of flat, car-free cycling, which makes it perfect for kids.
 You can bring your bike on the ferry or rent one on the island from Blazing Saddles.
 A brand-new program, Free Bike Mornings, allows visitors to borrow a bike for FREE for up to one hour every weekday.
 Plus the Skate Truck NYC will be on hand on select dates with roller skate rentals.

 Make art with the Children's Museum of the Arts

-The Soho institution runs a Free Art Island Outpost from 11am-3pm every Saturday and Sunday in Nolan Park.
-In recent years, my kid did lots of outdoor art projects, including helping to paint a communal mural and fashioning finger puppets.
-CMA will also screen short films in Building 11 and showcase children's artwork in Building 14.
+The downtown institution runs a Free Art Island Outpost from 11am-3pm every Saturday and Sunday, plus Memorial Day and Labor Day, outside buildings 11 and 14 in Nolan Park.
+In recent years, my kid did lots of outdoor art projects, including helping to paint a communal mural, fashioning finger puppets and playing with Flubber.
 FREE

 Challenge your brain